PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 For each and every UI test, we need a browser.
 This framework includes a set of helper functions to abstract all of this: open a browser, create a new browser context and/or a new tab, etc.

-The helper file is located in the `utils` directory and we can require it using the module-alias library as below:
+The helper file is located in the `utils` directory, and we can require it using the module-alias library as below:

 ```js
 require('module-alias/register');